 If you want to use the plugin extensions, you must purchase one of their premium plans.
 They have basically 3 pricing plans of which 2 are specifically for the NextGen Gallery Pro extensions.

-The second plan is called NextGEN Pro, which costs $99.
+The third plan is called NextGEN Pro, which costs $109.
 It includes all the extensions provided in the Plus plan with additional eCommerce extensions and a Lightroom plugin.
 Thus, if you want to use all of NextGEN Gallery Pro’s extensions, you’ll need to purchase the Pro plan.

 NextGEN Gallery vs. Envira Gallery